-- In-country losses will be reported only for products under GHSC-PSM control.
+- o In-country losses will be reported only for products under GHSC-PSM control.
 The loss must occur while products are in a GHSC-PSM-operated or subcontracted warehouse, or while in transit with a GHSC-PSM-operated or subcontracted transportation provider.
-Losses will be tracked down to the farthest level that GHSC-PSM controls. - Numerator: Losses of all types are tracked through existing in-country loss reporting mechanisms, including incident reports and QA reports (specific methods will vary by country).
+Losses will be tracked down to the farthest level that GHSC-PSM controls. - Numerator: Losses of all types are tracked through existing in-country loss reporting mechanisms, including incident reports and QA reports (specific methods will vary by

+- country).
 All theft, damage, and other losses are also reported through the GHSC-PSM continual improvement incident reporting system.
-The Insurance Claim Reimbursement Tracker further distills the continual improvement incident reporting system (AssurX) to track incidents where product loss was determined to have occurred in GHSC-PSM custody with the value of loss exceeding \$500.

-- Denominator: The total value of product delivered during the quarter is tracked through existing in-country systems for distribution tracking (specific methods will vary by country).
+The New LOP query within AssurX includes all incidents from the entire life of project.
+Loss values are extracted from the incident report's "Confirmed Value" field. - Denominator: The total value of product delivered during the quarter is tracked through existing in-country systems for distribution tracking (specific methods will vary by country).
 Average inventory balance for storage sites is tracked through in-country WMSs, such as MACS, Sage, Epicor, or others.
 Countries will calculate the average inventory balance daily or monthly, depending on system capabilities and data availability. - At the aggregate Task Order- and IDIQ-levels, the denominator is equal to the sum of the GHSC-PSM-controlled average inventory balances and delivery totals for countries and task orders that reported a loss.
 It does not include the sum of all GHSC-PSM-controlled inventory and distributions.
 For example, if Nigeria reported damage on a TO2 delivery and Zambia reported missing product in TO3 storage, the denominator at the IDIQ level would be equal to the sum of TO2 deliveries in Nigeria and TO3 average inventory balance in Zambia.

-Loss incidents reported through the GHSC-PSM continual improvement system will be reported in the quarter in which the incident is determined to have indeed involved a loss of product exceeding \$500, to ensure accurate reporting of the final loss value.
+Loss incidents reported through the GHSC-PSM continual improvement system will be reported in the quarter in which the incident is determined to have indeed involved a loss of product exceeding \$500. to ensure accurate reporting of the final loss value.